Hats-Protocol/proposal-hatter/docs/spec.md

 - Effects: decrement internal allowance; then instruct the Safe AllowanceModule to transfer funds from the Safe to `to`:
   - ETH: `token == address(0)`.
   - ERC‑20: `token` is the token address.
-- Revert on any module error; if revert, restore the internal allowance to its previous value.
+- Revert on any module error.
 - Event: `AllowanceConsumed(recipientHatId, token, amount, remaining, to, msg.sender)`.
 - Emits both the payout destination and caller for downstream auditing.
 - nonReentrant: reentrancy guard prevents reentry via token hooks or module callbacks.
+- This pathway is the only mechanism that reduces internal allowances (outside of revert rollbacks).

 Module call note: Use `AllowanceModule.executeAllowanceTransfer(address safe, address token, address to, uint96 amount, address paymentToken, uint96 payment, address delegate, bytes signature)`, passing `safe` from storage, `paymentToken = address(0)`, `payment = 0`, `delegate = address(this)`, and `signature = ""` (empty bytes).
 ETH is represented by `token == address(0)`.
 The module treats an empty signature as authorization by `msg.sender`, so Proposal Hatter must be configured as the delegate for the Safe in the AllowanceModule.